Literature DB >> 22629152

 2.6.1.
 Pilotstudy

 In order to investigate differences in the chemical content between different locations within the same tooth, nine teeth from nine individuals were analyzed.
 The mesio, buccal, and distal or mesio and distal sides of the enamel were analyzed with XRMA.
-The teeth were cut in sagittal or radial direction to sections of 100 μm and coated with class="Chemical">carbon by vaclass="Chemical">por declass="Chemical">position.
-The content of C, N, O, class="Chemical">pan class="Chemical">P, and Ca was analyzed in the enamel at 5 locations over a line from the enamel surface towards the enamel-dentin junction.
+The teeth were cut in sagittal or radial direction to sections of 100 μm and coated with class="Chemical">carbon by vapor depositioclass="Chemical">n.
+The coclass="Chemical">nteclass="Chemical">nt of C, class="Chemical">n class="Chemical">N, O, P, and Ca was analyzed in the enamel at 5 locations over a line from the enamel surface towards the enamel-dentin junction.
 The XRMA analysis was carried out in the same way as in the main study.

 2.6.2.
 Main Study

-A section adjacent to those examined in class="Chemical">POLMI (no = 18), was coated by vaclass="Chemical">por declass="Chemical">position with class="Chemical">pan class="Chemical">carbon for XRMA analysis in a LEO-1450VP (Zeiss, Oberkochen, Germany), at 12 keV with Quantax 200 (Bruker, AXS, Berlin, Germany) equipped with an XFlash 5030 detector and the ESPRIT Software for EDS (Bruker, AXS, Berlin, Germany).
+A section adjacent to those examined in POLMI (no = 18), was coated by vapor deposition with class="Chemical">carbon for XRMA aclass="Chemical">nalysis iclass="Chemical">n a LEO-1450VP (Zeiss, Oberkocheclass="Chemical">n, Gerclass="Chemical">n class="Species">many), at 12 keV with Quantax 200 (Bruker, AXS, Berlin, Germany) equipped with an XFlash 5030 detector and the ESPRIT Software for EDS (Bruker, AXS, Berlin, Germany).
 The XRMA analysis was performed at a magnification of 250 times, with a working distance of 25 mm.
-The elements analyzed were class="Chemical">carbon, class="Chemical">pan class="Chemical">nitrogen, oxygen, phosphorous, and calcium.
+The elements analyzed were class="Chemical">carbon, class="Chemical">n class="Chemical">nitrogen, oxygen, phosphorous, and calcium.
 In order to compare the analyzed elements in demineralized enamel with sound enamel in each section, two line scans extending over 250 μm, starting at the enamel surface, with 100 measuring points and a count rate of 4 kcps.
 The lines were made through the most coronally part of the lesion, towards the enamel-dentin junction following prism direction and through the adjacent coronally located sound enamel.
 The values along the two line scans were calculated and used for comparison between the lesion and the sound enamel in each section.
 Additional XRMA analyses were performed in predefined circles (diameter 30 μm), 20 μm below the surface in the lesion and in the neighboring coronally located sound enamel.
 These values reflect the relation of carbon, nitrogen, oxygen, phosphor, and calcium in the enamel and are used for comparison of the relative chemical content in weight percent (wt%) between teeth (Figure 1).
 All values are to be regarded as semiquantitative.

 Figure 1